mxyx-club/TheOtherUs-Edited/README.md

 - The color of the footprints turns gray (also the ones that were already on the ground).
 - The Hacker sees gray icons on the admin table
 - The shield is not visible anymore
-- Tracker arrows keep working
+- Tracker and Snitch arrows keep working

 ### Game Options
 | Name | Description |